 Hancock Jaffe specializes in developing and manufacturing bioprosthetic medical devices to establish improved standards of care for treating cardiac and vascular diseases.
 Hancock Jaffe currently has three product candidates: the porcine tissue based VenoValve®, which is intended to be surgically implanted in the deep venous system of the leg to treat chronic venous Insufficiency; the CoreoGraft®, a bovine tissue based off the shelf conduit intended to be used for coronary artery bypass surgery, and a porcine tissue-based heart valve, which based upon its relatively small size and increased output, is an ideal candidate for pediatric aortic/mitral valve replacement.
 More information at www.hancockjaffe.com.

-bioaccess.™ is a Florida-based clinical research organization (CRO) and market access consulting company which mission is to help innovative life science companies conduct clinical research and commercialize their innovations in Colombia.
+bioaccess.™ is a Florida-based clinical research organization (CRO) and market access consulting company which mission is to help innovative life science companies conduct clinical research and commercialize their innovations in Colombia and the rest of Latin America.
 The company will provide Hancock Jaffe with support services (e.g., regulatory submission, logistical support, project management, and study monitoring; among others).
 More information at www.bioaccessla.com.

 bioaccess™ Press Contact: